 There’s certainly nothing wrong with using Trace by Object, I was just curious.
 Trace by Channel is generally simpler because you don’t need to mess with arrays, but that’s just my personal preference.

-For what its worth, Didek, I’m a beginner, and I wanted to make a trigger to open the sliding door for the youtube tutorial.
-However, I noticed that, even though the trigger was invisible, and I could walk through it, physics objects, like the ball gun, would still collide with the trigger.
-After fiddling with the collision settings, to no avail, and even trying the pawn trick that I saw in this thread, I still couldn’t get the trigger to stop colliding with the bouncy bullets.
+For what its worth, Didek, I’m a beginner, and I wanted to make a trigger to open sliding door for tutorial.
+However, I noticed that, even though trigger was invisible, and I could walk through it, physics objects, like ball gun, would still collide with trigger.
+After fiddling with collision settings, to no avail, and even trying pawn trick that I saw in this thread, I still couldn’t get trigger to stop colliding with bouncy bullets.